jerrylshen/LegendsOfRuneterra-AutoConcede/README.md

 It's using [MasterFocus's RandomBezier.ahk](https://github.com/MasterFocus/AutoHotkey/tree/master/Functions/RandomBezier) to randomize/simulate a more natural mouse movement from Point A to Point B with different duration of mouse movement for each action.

 I've also added delays to allow for the loading times.
-Please refer to the comments in the code if you find the delays too long/short.
 Loading times would vary based on specs.
 This script was tested on a 2016 Dell XPS 15 9550.

+Please refer to the comments in the code if you want to change anything (delays, adjusting the mouse path, etc).

 ## Why auto concede against AI 10 times?
 From Riot (https://playruneterra.com/en-us/news/open-beta-economy-updates/)